thoka/mdtutor/README.md

 npm run test:data
 ```

-This downloads reference tutorials and API responses from raspberrypilearning.org.
+This downloads reference tutorials and API responses from raspberrypilearning.org for all configured languages (currently English and German).

 ### 3. Development